Kry73/PatternAnalysis-2025/recognition/GFNet-s4979971/README.md

 | Base | ~44M  |[3, 4, 18, 3] |

 ## Training and Evaluation

+### Training
+training.py contains the main training loop for the model.
+Several mechanisms are implemented to enhance generalisation and stability during training.

+**Cross-Entropy Loss with Label Smoothing**\

+**Mixup Augmentation**\

 ## Results
 ⚠️ Note: Results are not fully reproducible due to missing random seed control.
 Running the same training may produce results varying by ±1-3%.